 PDF Studio Pro gives you pretty comprehensive control over creating and editing PDFs.
 You can scan physical documents directly into the program or convert Microsoft Office files, plain text, and several image files types to PDF.
 You can insert, extract, and reorder pages in existing PDFs, add watermarks, and optimize them for file size.

-This review is part of our best PDF editors of 2017 roundup.
+This review is part of our best PDF editors roundup.
 Go there to learn about our testing and how all the competitors performed.